akubisch/smart_disp/README.md

 Authors: Hans Joachim Poethke, Alexander Kubisch, Oliver Mitesser &amp; Thomas Hovestadt

 This repository contains the sources and scripts necessary to perform and analyze the simulation models presented in our study.
-The manuscript itself is currently in submission / review.
+The manuscript itself is currently in revision.

-The folder `figures_2_3` contains the model version with the competition implemented, `figure_4` the plain model and `figure_5` a version with the trade-off between reproduction and information accuracy included.
+The folder `figures_2_3_table_A1` contains the model version with the competition implemented, `figure_4` the plain model and `figure_5` a version with the trade-off between reproduction and information accuracy included.
 Note that the trade-off version was derived from the competition version for test purposes, which is why its overall structure is closer to that than to the plain model.

 ### Abstract